top of page

 About Me

 I'm a marine scientist and illustrator based in Washington DC.
-Growing up in the foothills of the Rocky Mountains in Calgary, Canada, I have always loved spending time outdoors in nature.
-This led to my passion for studying biology and capturing the biodiversity of life through art.
-I'm especially passionate about wildlife conservation, environmental justice, and advocating for protection of ecosystems and species facing climate change threats - both to preserve the natural world and to sustain communities that rely on them.
+Growing up in the foothills of the Rocky Mountains in Calgary, Canada, I have always loved spending time outdoors, which led to my passion for studying biology and observing animals in the wild.
+I'm especially passionate about wildlife conservation, environmental justice, and advocating to protect ecosystems and species facing climate change threats.
 As a scientist who strives to find solutions to environmental problems through research and policy, I believe art is actually one of the most powerful storytelling tools to connect us with nature and with each other.

-My artwork is inspired by nature and the biodiversity of life, as well as elements of my Asian-American heritage and culture, including anime, video games, and all things cute.
-I use a variety of media - ink, colored pencils, watercolors, and digital - and I strive to tell stories of ecology and natural wonder, exploring the connections between wildlife, people, and the environment.
+My artwork is inspired by nature and the biodiversity of life, as well as anime, video games, and all things cute!
+I use a variety of media - ink, colored pencils, watercolors, and digital - and I strive to tell stories of ecology and natural wonder.
 My illustrations have been featured in various publications like the Columbia Science Review, Sapient Journal of Biological Anthropology, and the eno Environmental Art and Literature magazine.
+Currently, I am a freelance artist and graphic designer.
+Some of my recent clients include Oceana, the Ocean Defense Initiative, Conley Law Group/Association for Zoos and Aquariums, and The Wildlife Society.
 Check out the links to some published drawings below!

-Currently, I work at the National Oceanic and Atmospheric Administration (NOAA).
-I have a Master in Environmental Management from Duke University, where I studied coastal ecology and policy.
-Some of my past research includes restoring river herring migration in the Chesapeake Bay, studying bottlenose dolphin population genetics, and assessing the effectiveness of education for marine conservation in tropical countries.
-I studied Ecology, Evolutionary Biology, and Environmental Science at Columbia University, and previously worked as a scientist at Earthjustice, the Smithsonian, and Oceana.
-Besides research and art, I enjoy playing music (piano, taiko drumming, electric guitar), running and cycling around D.C., and trying out new foods!
+A bit more about my background as a scientist - I have a Master's degree in from Duke University, where I studied marine ecology and environmental policy.
+My past research includes restoring river herring migration in the Chesapeake Bay, studying bottlenose dolphin population genetics, and mapping overfishing trends in sensitive ocean habitats.
+I studied Ecology, Evolutionary Biology, and Environmental Science at Columbia University, and previously worked as a scientist at Earthjustice, the SmithsonianOceana, and the National Oceanic and Atmospheric Administration (NOAA).
+Besides research and art, I enjoy playing music, running and cycling all over D.C., and perfecting a homemade matcha latte.

 About: Bio